nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `find sd/date and time` `find ed/date and time`

 > * The date is searched according to the date format user enters.
-> * The date format for find date command is restricted either DD-MM-YYYY or DD/MM/YY formats or MM-DD-YYYY or MM/DD/YYYY, depending on your system's settings.
+> * The date format for find date command is restricted either DD-MM-YYYY or DD/MM/YY formats. or MM-DD-YYYY or MM/DD/YYYY, depending on your system's settings.

 Examples: